|Name||Norfork Lake WMA|

 • Four does with archery,

-• One buck and one doe with muzzleloader and modern gun combined.
+• One buck and one doe with muzzleloader or modern gun.

 Bear Muzzleloader: (Chapin Point and Indian Head Units closed.)